preludetech/tutorial-getting-git/tutorial/08-github.md

 Now you can go and look at your Github Actions again.
 You'll see that there is a workflow running.
 Once it is finished running then your latest changes will be live!

+Take a look at your website and make sure.

 ## Optional Side Quest: Github Profile Personalisation

 Github allows all sorts of personalisation.
 You can upload a profile picture, add social media links to your account, and change your profile page so that it says what you want it to say.